Skip To Main Content

 Sportsmanship - Checklist for a Successful Athletic Experience

-As an athlete and as parents, you can help us establish an outstanding reputation for good sportsmanship.
+As a student-athlete and as parents, you can help us establish an outstanding reputation for good sportsmanship.
 We must all work hard in conducting ourselves in a commendable manner.
-A display of unsportsmanlike conduct can result in a negative perception of Broadalbin-Perth as well as punishment of the offending athlete, parent, and/or school.
+A display of unsportsmanlike conduct can result in a negative perception of Broadalbin-Perth as well as punishment of the offending student-athlete, parent, and/or school.
 Always observe the following guidelines for good sportsmanship:

 Any spectator who demonstrates poor sportsmanship will be requested to leave and may be denied admission to future contests.